Getting in Touch

 For office hours, please see the Contact Us page.

 We ask that you please allow for additional response time and know that we are working as hard as we can to help.
 We thank you for your patience during this difficult time.

-From May 26 - August 29, 2020, all students (except those in the JD and Dual JD) are asked to use UWinsite Student to report an illness that will prevent them from completing an assignment on time or taking an exam for a specific course.
+All students (except those in the JD and Dual JD programs as well as clinical Nursing courses who are asked to follow their Faculty's procedures) are asked to use UWinsite Student to report an illness that will prevent them from completing an assignment on time or taking an exam for a specific course.
 For how-to information, please read this ask.UWindsor article.
-For the Intersession Summer 2020 semester, you will not need to submit a medical note to indicate illness of any kind.

 Official Transcript Submissions

 If you are required to provide an official transcript to the University of Windsor for admissions or confirmation purposes, the Office of the Registrar will accept official transcripts emailed directly from other secondary and post-secondary institutions.
 Emailed official transcripts must come directly from the institution, from an email that can be verified online.
 Transcripts that come directly from an applicant, student, or non-verifiable email will not be accepted.

 Applicants are still able to upload unofficial transcripts and other admissions documents to their UWinsite Student (undergraduate) or EGAS (graduate) accounts as required.
 Any questions regarding submitting official transcripts through email can be sent to TRANSCRIPTS@uwindsor.ca.